Top 50 Wrongful Death Settlements in the Nation in 2021

 What will a jury be allowed to consider when arriving at damages for mental anguish and/or loss of companionship?

-Jurors are typically instructed that they can consider the relationship between the party and the deceased, living arrangements of the parties, any periods of extended absence, family harmony, and shared interests/activities.
+Jurors are typically instructed to consider the relationship between the party and the deceased, living arrangements of the parties, any periods of extended absence, family harmony, and shared interests/activities.

-Can you recover punitive damages if your child, spouse, or parent died in Dallas?
+Can you recover punitive damages if your child, spouse, or parent died in Texas?

 Can you recover damages for the Wrongful death of a spouse if you were separated at the time?